 An individual who has a license to practice in his/her area of medicine, psychiatry, or psychology by a state, board, or other licensing or credentialing body.
 In the context of disability services, a licensed professional is one who would be qualified to make a diagnosis of a disability related to his/her area of practice.
 Please note that, for disability documentation, a licensed professional is qualified to make a diagnosis and/or recommendations only when the disability diagnosis is within his/her area of licensure.

 Government regulations define “major life activities” as “functions such as caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.”
 This list is not an exhaustive one—that is, the listed activities are examples, but other activities may also be considered “major life activities.”
 An impairment or diagnosis, in and of itself, does not constitute a disability: it must “substantially limit” activities of daily living.

 Recommendations for Accommodations

-When a qualified professional provides documentation of a disability, he or she is asked by Support Services to recommend specific accommodations that would be appropriate for the student in a college environment.
-Support Services uses these recommendations, and its knowledge of the specific class requirements, along with consultation with the individual student, to determine which accommodations are reasonable and effective and would meet the needs of the individual student.
-Even though an accommodation is recommended, Support Services may or may not approve it based on careful review.
+When a qualified professional provides documentation of a disability, he or she is asked by Center for Student Success to recommend specific accommodations that would be appropriate for the student in a college environment.
+Center for Student Success uses these recommendations, and its knowledge of the specific class requirements, along with consultation with the individual student, to determine which accommodations are reasonable and effective and would meet the needs of the individual student.
+Even though an accommodation is recommended, Center for Student Success may or may not approve it based on careful review.
 Certain accommodations may also not be approved because they would alter the essential requirements of a degree program or place an undue hardship on the college.